openstack-archive/infra-manual/doc/source/creators.rst

 to translate.

-First enable translation in your project, depending on whether it is a Django project or a Python project.
+First enable translation in your project, depending on whether it is a Django project, a Python project or a ReactJS project.

 .. note::